 Another organization, Unmanned Vehicle University (though based in Arizona) also conducts a flight training center in Denver, for its UAV Pilot Training Certificate program.

-It is worth nothing that both Unmanned Experts and Unmanned Vehicle University are flexible in that they will often hold training anywhere if there is a large enough group interested.
+It is worth nothing that Unmanned Experts, Petauro Systems and Unmanned Vehicle University are flexible in that they will often hold training anywhere if there is a large enough group interested.
 Contact these organizations directly for the details.